Colorado COVID Survivor Meets Plasma Donors Who Helped Save His Life

 Nieslen asked Vitalant to help him meet his two donors.
 On Wednesday, Nielsen met Amos Bailey, a palliative care doctor in Denver.
 Bailey suffered from COVID-19 in March.

-He says he worked with doctors and families of patients who were dying of COVID-19 and wanted to help.READ MORE: Foundation Still Helping East Troublesome Fire Victims Months Later
+He says he worked with doctors and families of patients who were dying of COVID-19 and wanted to help.READ MORE: Erie Police Send Warning After 2 Vehicle Trespass Arrests Made

 The second donor, Tracee Metcalfe, is a hospitalist in Vail, and met with Nielsen virtually.